Saran-Wang/dsproject/manuscript.md

 ## Introduction {.page_break_before}

 ## Literature Review {.page_break_before}
 There are many studies using digital camera and advanced algorithm to estimate the concentrations of Particulate Matters.
 Hong et al. [@doi:10.1016/j.envint.2020.106044] developed a novel method of predicting the concentrations and diameters of outdoor ultrafine particles using street-level images and audio data in Montreal, Canada.
 Convolutional neural networks, multivariable linear regression and genralized additive models were used to make the predictions.
+Wong et al. 2007 present an image processing method for estimating concentrations of coarse particles (PM10) in real time using pixels acquired by an internet video surveillance camera.
+In this paper, the authors present formulas for predicting particulate matter based on optical physics including light absorption, scattering, and reflection.
+They do not use machine learning tactics to estimate pollution concentrations, but their model results in root mean square error values of around 4 µg/m3.

 ## Exploratory Data Anlysis {.page_break_before}